Error-331/code_tests/docs/bible/links.md

 Ten Cannons - March 20 (The law makes us aware of our sins and leads us to the Savior);

 Wordly Accusations - March 21 (Have faith in Christ and do not pay attention to anyone, you only responsible to him);

+Common Sense - March 22 (spirit of the law - common sense, Jesus used common sense);